Polish–Lithuanian War: Capture of Vilnius and other military attacks

 Żeligowski's units continued to advance: territories east of the city were taken without resistance while Lithuanians defended in the west. Żeligowski took Švenčionys and Rūdiškės on October 10, Nemenčinė on October 11, Lentvaris on October 13, Rykantai on October 15.
 The front somewhat stabilized on the southern (left) side of the Neris River, but fighting continued on the northern (right) side of Neris.
 On October 18, the Lithuanian army began a failed counteroffensive trying to retake Vilnius.
 When Polish cavalry manoeuvred towards Riešė, it learned from the local population the location of the command of the 1st Riflemen Division.
-On October 21, the cavalry raided the village and took the entire command prisoner.
+On October 21, the cavalry raided the village and took the entire command (including Stasys Nastopka) prisoner.
 Left without their commanders, the Lithuanians retreated and Poles took Maišiagala and Paberžė. Żeligowski at this point offered peace negotiations but was refused by the Lithuanian command.
 On October 26, another cavalry raid captured Dubingiai, Giedraičiai and Želva and threatened Ukmergė.
 However, Lithuanians counterattacked and took back Želva on October 30 and Giedraičiai on November 1.
 For a while, the front stabilized.

 On November 17, the mutineers began a major attack.
 They planned to capture Kaunas, thus threatening Lithuanian independence, by encircling the city from the north through Širvintos–Ukmergė–Jonava and Giedraičiai–Kavarskas–Kėdainiai. Żeligowski's forces were about three times larger: 15 Polish battalions against 5 Lithuanian battalions.
 One cavalry brigade managed to break through the Lithuanian defence lines near Dubingiai, reached Kavarskas, and continued towards Kėdainiai.
 However, Lithuanians successfully stopped an attack on Ukmergė near Širvintos on November 19.
 About 200 Lithuanians manoeuvred through swamps to the rear of three Polish battalions.
 Attacked from the front and rear, some 200 Poles were taken prisoner while others retreated.
 The Lithuanians continued to attack and captured Giedraičiai on November 21.
 On the same day, a ceasefire was signed under pressure from the League of Nations.
 The Polish cavalry brigade, pushed from Kėdainiai and cut off from its main forces, retreated through Ramygala–Troškūnai–Andrioniškis–Leliūnai and rejoined Żeligowski's other units only on November 24.